mobimeo/codeartifact-packages-publishing/codeartifact/Readme.md

 ### Library

-Create `.npmrc` file for your GitHub namespace/organisation (eg.g. [reachnow](https://github.com/reach-now/)).
+Create `.npmrc` file for your GitHub namespace/organisation (e.g. [reachnow](https://github.com/reach-now/)).
 Modules will be pushed and pulled to the repo when using this namespace/organisation.

 ```
 cd npm/some-library